 As the #MCU expands, more and more characters are introduced.
 Reaching upwards of 64 characters with the potential to star in #InfinityWar, #Marvel needs to drop some before introducing more.
-After some research, thought, and rewatches I have put a theory together.
-In this post I will break the theory down into 4 sections and explain the impact I think it could have on the dynamic of the Avengers.
+After some research, thought, and revisits, I have put a theory together.
+In this post I will break the theory down into four sections and explain the impact I think it could have on the dynamic of the Avengers.

 Zemo's Ulterior Motive

-"To see it fail so spectacularly" - General Ross
+Ross: "To see it fail so spectacularly."

-"Did it?" - Baron Zemo
+Zemo: "Did it?"

 Too Many Characters, Too Little Time

-Not only has Iron Man already had his MCU trilogy but he is the leader of the Avengers, one of the oldest characters in the MCU, a fan favourite, and the most important character to every storyline so far.
+Not only has Iron Man already had his MCU trilogy but he is the leader of the Avengers, one of the oldest characters in the MCU, a fan favorite, and the most important character to every storyline so far.
 We know that Marvel plans to continue introducing more characters as more movies come out (Captain Marvel, for example) and the only way they can justify introducing more characters is by killing or otherwise retiring old ones.

-Captain America, Thor, Iron Man, and Hulk are easily the oldest four in the franchise.
+Captain America, Thor, Iron Man and Hulk are easily the oldest four in the franchise.
 Therefore, these are the most logical to get rid of.
-I doubt Black Widow and Hawkeye will disappear because there is still room for a solo movie in their storylines (Budapest?) and the rest of the Avengers (Scarlet Witch, Falcon, Ant-Man) are still fairly new to the MCU.
+I doubt Black Widow and Hawkeye will disappear because there is still room for a solo movie in their storylines (Budapest?), and the rest of the Avengers (Scarlet Witch, Falcon, Ant-Man) are still fairly new to the MCU.

-Thor is practically invincible and will probably simply return to Asgard, live out the rest of his days there, and not meddle in the affairs of Midgard.
-Hulk cannot be killed and still has the potential for a solo movie, and what he does will largely depend on the events of Thor: Ragnarok.
+Thor is practically invincible and will probably simply return to Asgard, live out the rest of his days and not meddle in the affairs of Midgard.
+Hulk cannot be killed and still has the potential for a solo movie (What he does will largely depend on the events of Thor: Ragnarok).
 However, Captain America and Iron Man cannot simply disappear without a trace or move to a different planet because they are too well known and have too many attachments.
 Tony has Pepper and Steve has Sharon Carter, for example.

-Iron Heart A.K.A.
-Riri Williams
+Iron Heart: Riri Williams

-For those who do not know, Riri Williams is Iron Man's new protege in the comics.
+For those who do not know, Riri Williams is Iron Man's new protégé in the comics.
 Her basic backstory is that after the death of her father, Riri Williams Sr., Riri received a full scholarship to MIT at only 15 years of age.
-She began to build an Iron Man suit as a fun project, simply to challenge herself, but when a security guard notices some suspicious behaviour, she is forced to don the suit.
-She proceeds to stop two criminals from escaping prison and catches the attention of Tony Stark and the world (and is labeled by the media as 'Iron Heart').
+She began to build an Iron Man suit as a fun project, simply to challenge herself.
+However, when a security guard notices some suspicious behavior, she is forced to don the suit.
+She proceeds to stop two criminals from escaping prison and catches the attention of Tony Stark and the world (and is labeled by the media as "Iron Heart").
 Stark then proceeds to take Williams under his wing and introduce her the world of heroes.

-So, earlier this year, the cover artist (and general Iron Man artist) for 'Invincible Iron Man Vol. 2 #7' (the comic to first introduce Riri Williams as a new character), Mike Deodato Jr. tweeted that the character was based on Skai Jackson (The Smurfs, Jessie).
-This seems like nothing at first but to add to this Skai Jackson recently posted a picture on Instagram of her with Tom Holland with the caption 'Who's ready for #SpidermanHomecoming'.
+Earlier this year, the cover artist (and general Iron Man artist) for Invincible Iron Man Vol. 2 #7 (the comic to first introduce Riri Williams as a new character), Mike Deodato Jr. tweeted that the character was based on Skai Jackson (The Smurfs, Jessie).
+This seems like nothing at first, but Skai Jackson then posted a picture on Instagram of her with Tom Holland with the caption: Who's ready for #SpidermanHomecoming?

-These two posts could be a coincidence, but as #RDJ's Tony Stark does seem to be acting as a father-figure to Peter Parker, he could take that role with another character, possibly setting them up to be future Avengers.
+These two posts could be a coincidence, but as #RDJ's Tony Stark does seem to be acting as a father-figure to Peter Parker, he could take on that role with another character, possibly setting them up to be future Avengers.
 Iron Heart would be an interesting story to follow, and it would be fun to see someone completely different don the Iron Man suit.

-MIT Fan Film: Marvel Have Stated That Riri's Storyline is Possible
+MIT Fan Film: Marvel Have Stated That Riri's Storyline Is Possible

 No Uncle Ben In 'Spider-Man: Homecoming'?

-In the Spider-Man: Homecoming trailer (you can check out my trailer breakdown here) we can see that Tony will be taking a similar role to Uncle Ben in the Amazing Spider-Man and Spider-Man — giving the 'with great power comes great responsibility' talks and such like.
+In the Spider-Man: Homecoming trailer (you can check out my trailer breakdown here) we can see that Tony will be taking a similar role to Uncle Ben in the Amazing Spider-Man and Spider-Man — giving the "With great power comes great responsibility" talks and such like.

-Uncle Ben's death plays a very important part of Peter Parker becoming the Spider-Man he is today and Marvel will possibly try to work around the lack of Uncle Ben by killing off a character very dear to Peter... such as Tony Stark.
+Uncle Ben's death plays a very important part of Peter Parker becoming the Spider-Man he is today, and Marvel will possibly try to work around the lack of Uncle Ben by killing off a character very dear to Peter — such as Tony Stark.

 A New Leader

-Spider-Man could take over (as he does in the comics) but he is really too young, Vision will be dead (or something similar, because they have to take the soul gem, the very thing that keeps him alive, out of his head), while #Thor and #Hulk will probably be gone.
-Hawkeye will probably retire again, Bucky (the Winter Soldier) will be busy taking over the role of Captain America, and Captain Marvel will be extremely new to the crowd.
+Spider-Man could take over (as he does in the comics), but he is really too young, Vision will be dead (or something similar, because they have to take the soul gem — the very thing that keeps him alive — out of his head), while #Thor and #Hulk will probably be gone.
+Hawkeye will probably retire again, Bucky (the Winter Soldier) will be busy taking over the role of Captain America and Captain Marvel will be extremely new to the crowd.

 If you are wondering why I have left Dr. Strange and the Guardians out of this equation, the Guardians deal with problems on another scale to the Avengers, who only really just defend Earth.
-Dr. Strange, though fitting for the role, says that he works with 'other-worldly' and 'spiritual' situations, while the Avengers deal with much more physical threats.
+Dr. Strange, though fitting for the role, says that he works with "other-worldly" and "spiritual" situations, while the Avengers deal with much more physical threats.